AstralBearStudios/welkin-standard/README.md

 (c) 2023 Oscar Bender-Stone.

-All files under `src` and `document` are licensed under the CC-BY-4.0 license.
+All files under `source` and `document` are licensed under the CC-BY-4.0 license.

 ## The Welkin Standard